Geomotion Australia

 • Survey Prisms (100)

-Koolan Island is located one kilometer off the Kimberly coast of northern Western Australia in the Buccaneer Archipelago of Yampi Sound and approximately 250 kilometers northeast of the regional centre of Broome.
+Koolan Island is located one kilometer off the Kimberly coast of northern Western Australia in the Buccaneer Archipelago of Yampi Sound and approximately 250 km northeast of the regional centre of Broome.

 Overview